 Once you start to construct your Trainz mesh library asset be sure to use the m.clutter material for all your meshes.
 This will allow your clutter asset to fade in and out where required.
 You will also want to take note about the fadeInEndDistance and fadeOutEndDistance in your mesh metadata files to get your fade transitions correct.

 There are several factors to consider when determining which assets you should put in a clutter layer:

-1. How big is the asset?
-Anything that has a size of ~1 meter cubed or smaller can be considered as clutter.
+- How big is the asset?
+Anything that has a size of ~1 metre cubed or smaller can be considered as clutter.
 This is not to say it must be clutter but anything larger than that you should place with the Objects tab.

-3. LODs are a MUST!
-If your asset has no LOD or poor LOD don't even consider using it for clutter as it will be very performance heavy.
+- LODs are a MUST!
+If your asset has no LOD or poor LOD it will be far too performance heavy for use as clutter.

-You can find all the information on creating clutter assets under m.clutter.
+You can find all the information on creating clutter mesh assets under m.clutter.

 It is strongly recommended that assets created for use in a clutter effect layer are small, relatively low polygon (100-500 polygons at highest LOD), with very efficient LOD (typically down to 5-10 polygons at lowest LOD) and using the m.clutter material type.
 It is possible to create very attractive and high-density scenery with well-built clutter assets.
 However inefficient asset creation can very quickly lead to very poor performance.